 Minerva Soc.
 Coop. is a non for profit cooperative which was initially created in 1984 by the Association of Women’s Club as a publishing house to give a voice to women and more vulnerable segments of the society through a monthly journal by the same name distributed on national newsstands and by subscription.

-The Minerva Prize (“Premio Minerva”) was set up at the same time, and was the first prize for women in Italy (last November 2016, the 27th Edition), and since the passing of its founder Anna Maria Mammoliti, carries her name as well (“Premio Minerva Anna Maria Mammoliti”).
+The Minerva Prize (“Premio Minerva”) was set up at the same time, and was the first prize for women in Italy ( November 2019, the XXX Edition), and since the passing of its founder Anna Maria Mammoliti, carries her name as well (“Premio Minerva Anna Maria Mammoliti”).
 The prize is an international award organised annually by the Association of Women’s Club and Minerva, and is dedicated to women involved in various knowledge-related fields.The Prize has the high Patronage of the President of the Republic and the Patronage of major institutions.
 Among the women awarded: Judge Joyce Aluoch, First Vice President of the International Criminal Court (“Human and Civil Rights”, 2015), Ms Masoumeh Ebtekar, Vice President of the Islamic Republic of Iran (“Political Commitment”, 2014), Ms Kadija Cherif, former Minister of Women and Family Affairs in Tunisia and human rights defender ((“Human and Civil Rights”, 2015),Ms Nyaradzay Gumbonzvanda, Secretary General at World (“Human and Civil Rights”, 2013), Ms Irina Georgieva Bokova, Director-General of UNESCO (“Pace and Solidarity”, 2010).